MichaelDipperstein/tankvufo/README.md

 The Q key may be used to quit the game.

-The + key and - key may be used to increase and decrease the volume
+The + key and - key may be used to increase and decrease the volume.

 ## History
 12/09/20